gauravbisen1/gauravbisen1/README.md

 ![logo](https://github.com/gauravbisen1/gauravbisen1/blob/main/poster.png)
 # 💫 About Me:
+ bridging the gap between backend logic and frontend magic.

-Hi there!
-I'm Gaurav 👋
+### Hi there!
+I'm Gaurav! 👋

-I'm an IT undergrad at IPS Academy, Indore, bridging the gap between backend logic and frontend magic.
+I'm an IT undergrad at **IPS Academy, Indore**, passionate about **bridging the gap between backend logic and frontend magic**.

+As a Full Stack Developer, I don't just write code—I build solutions.
+My expertise lies in the **MERN Stack** and **Java**, where I focus on creating scalable, responsive, and efficient web applications.

 ## 🌐 Socials: